Is Bing PPC For Real Estate Investors A Waste Of Time ? Absolutely Not. Here’s Why…

 Should You Use Microsoft Advertising?

-While holding 2.39% of the world’s search engine market share seems like a small and insignificant feat, those two percentage points still amount to 12 billion searches per month.
-Everyone searches online, most people do it every day, so owning a few percentage points of the world’s search engine share is more powerful than it seems.
+While holding 2.20% of the world’s search engine market share seems small and insignificant, those two percentage points still amount to 12 billion searches per month.
+Everyone searches online.
+Most people do it daily, so owning a few percentage points of the world’s search engine share is more powerful than it seems.

-And here’s the other thing: most people only really use one search engine.
+And here’s the other thing: most people only use one search engine.

-Think about it, if you’re a Google user (and you probably are), when is the last time you searched using Bing, or Yahoo, or DuckDuckGo?
+If you’re a Google user (and you probably are), when is the last time you searched using Bing, Yahoo, or DuckDuckGo?

 Yeah… don’t even remember.
 Neither do I. And neither do most people.

-The vast majority of online searchers use a single search engine and rarely digress.
+Most online searchers use a single search engine and rarely stray.

-This means that the people who search using Bing… you’ll almost never reach those same searchers with Google AdWords.
-Conversely, you’ll almost never reach Google AdWords users when using Microsoft Advertising.
+This means that the people who search using Bing… you’ll seldom reach those same searchers with Google Ads.
+Conversely, you’ll rarely reach Google Ads users when using Microsoft Advertising.

 Searchers don’t cross platforms.
-Which means, in order to reach all of your prospects, your business should.
+This means to reach all of your prospects, your business should.

 Bing?
 Maybe not.
 Using Microsoft Advertising could help you snag leads that your competition outright ignores.